justindossey/dmcnicks-gitlab/README.md

 ### Defined Types

-**Cautionary note: any resources created inside Gitlab by these types will be managed solely by Puppet.
-The created projects, groups, users and so on will not be able to be changed or deleted through the Gitlab user interface.**
+**Cautionary note: any resources created by these custom types should be managed solely by Puppet.
+Changes made to projects, groups, users etc created by Puppet inside Gitlab itself will be lost the next time the Puppet agent runs.**

-All of the defined types use the Gitlab REST API and require the `rest-client` ruby gem installed:
+All of the defined types use the Gitlab REST API and require the `rest-client` ruby gem to be installed:

     package { 'rest-client':
       ensure   => 'present',
       provider => 'gem'
     }

+This package is required by the `gitlab` module so it will be installed.
+However, it will not be available to the custom types on the first Puppet agent run, since custom types are loaded before package declarations are processed.

 #### The `gitlab_session` type